Modeling User Preferences as Distributions for Optimal Transport-Based Cross-Domain Recommendation under Non-Overlapping Settings: Introduction

+To address this, we propose \textbf{DUP-OT} (Distributional User Preferences with Optimal Transport), a novel framework that models each user's preference as a GMM over item representations and aligns domains using optimal transport (OT).
+To reduce computational cost and make OT feasible, we assume that all users within a domain share a domain-level set of Gaussian components extracted from item representations, while each user learns personalized weights over these components.
+DUP-OT consists of three stages: (1) a shared preprocessing stage with a unified sentence encoder and autoencoder to obtain low-dimensional item and user embeddings; (2) a user preference modeling stage where each domain fits item-level GMM components and learns user-specific mixture weights; and (3) an OT-based alignment stage that transports GMM weights from the source to the target domain to enhance target-domain rating prediction.

-To summarize, our main contributions are as follows: \begin{itemize} \item We identify the limitations of discrete vector representations in modeling multi-faceted user preferences and highlight the lack of distributional modeling in strictly non-overlapping CDR scenarios. \item We propose DUP-OT (Distributional User Preference and Optimal Transport), a novel framework that combines GMM-based user preference modeling with optimal transport to enable effective cross-domain alignment without any overlapping users or items. \item We validate the effectiveness of DUP-OT through experiments on Amazon Review datasets, demonstrating consistent performance improvements over competitive baselines. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We highlight the limitations of discrete vector representations in non-overlapping CDR and motivate the need for distributional preference modeling. \item We propose DUP-OT, a GMM-based framework that aligns cross-domain preferences using optimal transport on distributional representations. \item We validate DUP-OT on Amazon Review datasets, demonstrating improved RMSE over both single-domain and cross-domain baselines, with particular effectiveness in reducing large prediction errors for cold-start users. \end{itemize}